Father · Son · Holy Spirit

 He Opens the Scriptures

 "When he, the Spirit of truth, comes, he will guide you into all the truth" (John 16:13).
 The same Spirit who inspired Scripture also illuminates it for the reader.
-Bible study is not purely an intellectual exercise — it is a Spirit-dependent act.
 Before reading, asking the Spirit to illuminate is not piety; it is recognizing the only One who can make the words come alive.

 John 16:13 · 1 Cor 2:10–12 · Ps 119:18